Child Abuse and Neglect Reporting Act (CANRA)

 "Severe forms of trafficking in persons" is defined as "sex trafficking in which a commercial sex act is induced by force, fraud, or coercion or in which the person induced to perform such act has not attained 18 years of age."

-This means that any child under the age of 18 who is induced to perform a commercial sexual act is considered a sex trafficking victim regardless of whether force, fraud, or coercion is present.
+This means that any child under the age of eighteen (18) who is induced to perform a commercial sexual act is considered a sex trafficking victim regardless of whether force, fraud, or coercion is present.

 WIC 300(b)(2) describes CSEC as a child who is sexually trafficked or who receives food or shelter in exchange for, or who is paid to perform, sexual acts and whose parent or guardian failed to, or was unable to, protect the child, is within the description of this subdivision.
 These children are known as commercially sexually exploited children.

-Youth will often disclose incidents of physical and sexual assault that occurred during the runaway episodes.
+Youth will often disclose incidents of physical and sexual assault that occurred during their runaway episodes.
 Occasionally, they will disclose pertinent information about their exploiters.
 All suspected incidents of abuse or neglect, including sexual assault, physical abuse, kidnapping, and suspicion that a youth has experienced a new incident of exploitation must be reported to law enforcement and child welfare agencies investigating authorities.
 Remember to contact the CPH in a timely manner to generate a referral, even if the child has an open child welfare case.
-A new SCAR must be submitted to law enforcement for each suspected crime.
+A new Suspected Child Abuse Report (SCAR) form SS 8572 must be submitted to law enforcement for each suspected crime.

 Any minor who is engaged in commercial sexual activity, whether as a suspected victim, recruiter, or exploiter, must be reported as a victim of child abuse.